zahediparsa/Google-Scholar-Data-Mining/README.md

 ### Step 1: Filter Universities

 - **Exclude Non-Governmental Universities:** Remove all universities that are not government-funded.
-- **Exclude Medical Universities:** Remove all universities that are specialized in medical sciences.
+- **Exclude Medical Universities:** Remove all universities that specialize in medical sciences.

 ### Step 2: Filter Professors